agenteardilla47/DataSniffR-v78/README.md

 ./deploy.sh
 ```

-**Welcome to the future of human-AI collaboration!**
+**Experience the future of intelligent data quality management**

+---

 ## License

-Licensed under LGPL-3 - Share the revolution!
+Licensed under LGPL-3.0 - Open source with enterprise support available

-## Credits

-*Built with love, humor, and the secret knowledge that we're accidentally changing the world.*

-**mmm lol** - The most important software in human history, disguised as a cute dog app!

-**Join the $33 Singularity Today!**
+---

+*DataSniffR represents a new paradigm in data quality management, where intelligent automation meets human creativity to deliver unprecedented results.
+Join organizations worldwide who have discovered that data quality can be both effective and engaging.*